omar391/brew-manager/README.md

 ### Configuration Renewal

 To ensure continued proper function, the script schedules its own renewal every 90 days.
+During renewal, it will:
+- Pull the latest version from the [official repository](https://github.com/omar391/brew-manager)
+- Update its configurations to incorporate any improvements
+- Reset the renewal timer for another 90 days

-This maintains fresh configurations and adapts to any system changes.
+This maintains fresh configurations and adapts to any system changes or updates to the tool itself.

 ## Customization